-OTOH, why the hell does there exist yet another poorly-maintained programming language, when we have many, many very good ones?
-Why not choose your battles by adapting a mainstream langauge to be better at programming audio?
-If that sounds too complicated (and it is somewhat complicated) here are some things that you should not expect to sneak up and pounce on you doing it the old school way.
+OTOH, why the hell does there exist yet another poorly-maintained programming language, when we have many, many others and some of those even have a maintenance budget?
+Why not choose your battles by adapting a mainstream language to be better at programming audio?
+If that sounds too complicated (and it is somewhat complicated) here are some things that you be aware of when using supercollider.

 No step debugger, so you have to debug your complex nests of client and server-side code with print statements.
-No, really, that’s the recommended way, and precisely what the debug method does.
+That’s the recommended way, and precisely what the

 Try running these two lines, both at once:

 var foo="bar"; foo;

 bar.
 Now, run them one at a time.
 Result:

 • ERROR: Variable 'foo' not defined. in file 'selected text' line 1 char 3: foo•;

 You can work around this by using “environments”, and other hacks, that is, creating variables as entries in a hash-table with reasonably compact syntax: give them names prepended with a tilde, as, e.g.

 ~foo.
 However, this means that you have completely different syntax and scoping rules in live and library coding.
 There are two different languages you now have to work with, and neither helps to debug the other particularly much.
 If, say, you wanted to copy a troublesome method from a class into the interactive document window to step through it and work out where it’s gone wrong (since, as mentioned above, there is no step debugger, this is as good as it gets)… and so the pain develops from a nagging irritation to a skull-grinding cluster headache.